M-SAFIRE chroma keyer

 Save rack space

-Fitting in the standard Vision frames (currently available in 3U size), MARBLE-V1 is a space-saving 96mm x 325mm card that sits in one frame slot – allowing up to ten media processors in 3U.
+Fitting in the standard Vision frames (currently available in 3U size, but with a desk top box coming soon), MARBLE-V1 is a space-saving 96mm x 325mm card that sits in one frame slot – allowing up to ten media processors in 3U.

 The double slot VR04, VR06 or VR07 frame rear module is used to access the three inputs and two outputs on the M-SAFIRE app.